-...at the senior level: Hiring at the senior level remains the most challenging aspect, given a lack of senior female representation is still an industry wide issue (in particular in technology and investment roles).
+Hiring at the senior level: this remains the most challenging aspect, given a lack of senior female representation is still an industry wide issue (in particular in technology and investment roles).
 However, we are constantly encouraging our hiring managers and recruitment partners to provide strong female candidates.

-Retention: We are committed to providing a supportive environment for the women within Berenberg.
+Retention: we are committed to providing a supportive environment for the women within Berenberg.
 Our "Women's Network", established in 2019 within Berenberg provides, for instance, inspirational speakers, social events and a range of training sessions.
 This 12-month coaching and training programme (with modules such as resilience, salary negotiation, confidence) ensures that our women are given full support in their career.
-We are delighted that as of today we have started 8 Cohorts with more than 100 participants from UK and European offices and we have received positive feedback from all participants.
+We are delighted that after more than five years we have started with now twelve Cohorts with more than 250 participants from UK and European offices and we have received positive feedback from all participants.
 We celebrate the women we work with by hosting exciting female-led events for our clients together with female employees.